-Ultimately the jury dismissed all 96 imputations.
+As I expected, the jury dismissed all 96 imputations.
 On the 14th of March 1997, Acting Justice Brian Donovan delivered a verdict overwhelmingly in my favour.
-He also awarded full indemnity costs to me to be paid by Lear.
+He also awarded full indemnity costs to me for the entire ten years that the matter had been before the court, to be paid by Lear.
 In his summing-up, Justice Donovan was most scathing in his remarks to Lear, saying that Lear's case against me was totally worthless, absolutely without merit and was doomed to failure from the start.
-He also said that the matter had wasted over six weeks of valuable Supreme Court resources.
+He also said that the matter had wasted seven weeks of valuable Supreme Court resources.

 Judge Donovan also stated that Lear had lied to the Court and that he would be referring his transgressions to the Attorney General.
 This indicated that an investigation would be requested to determine if Lear was to be charged with offences in relation to his evidence and running of the case and possibly other matters.

 Judge Donovan also stated that although he was not a voice-recognition expert, it was obvious that the falsetto voice heard on my tapes in evidence was certainly that of Lear, although Lear had strenuously denied ever using a falsetto voice to transmit.
-This observation concurred with the remarks of Justice Shillington in Lear's District Court trial where evidence also showed that Lear transmitted illegally in 1989.
+This observation concurred with the remarks of Justice Shillington in Lear's District Court trial where evidence also showed that Lear transmitted illegally in 1989 using a falsetto voice.
 23

 Meanwhile for the past few years since Lear had become licensed again, he had broadcast comments that were very racially vilifying and many were very obviously aimed at me.
 In 1997 I started to record and transcribe these remarks whenever possible and also sent many complaints to the ACA, demanding action.
 For a long time no action was taken, however after I put repeated pressure on the ACA, on the 28th of October 1998, radio inspector Lance Aggett interviewed me and took a sworn statement.